kairosity/mp4-lionize/README.md

 ## 4. HTTPS

-Lionize is deployed behind HTTPS for extra security, however I have not implemented all of the ```django.middleware.security.SecurityMiddleware``` as doing so interferes with the static files being served by AWS.
+Lionize is deployed behind HTTPS for extra security.

 ## 5. Secure Cookies

 I've ensured that both SESSION_COOKIE_SECURE and  CSRF_COOKIE_SECURE are both set to True, in order to protect against leaky cookies.

-## 6.
+## 6. Django's Security Middleware

+This middleware (```'django.middleware.security.SecurityMiddleware'```) is present in my SETTINGS file, enabling the following protections:

+- SECURE_CONTENT_TYPE_NOSNIFF - prevents the browser from guessing the Content Types of user (admin in this case) uploaded files.

+## Security Vulnerabilities

+- Admin can upload their own files.

 # Future Features To Implement and Issues Remaining